Paternity Attorneys in Michigan

 At the hospital, you may be asked to sign an Affidavit of Parentage form if you and the mother agree you are the father of the child.
 By signing the form, you are claiming parentage of a child and are affirming you are legally claiming the child.
-Never sign a legal document without the advice of an experienced family law attorney.
+Never sign a legal document without the advice of an experienced paternity attorney.

 Cases revolving around paternity are handled through the family division of the Michigan Circuit Courts.
 In addition, once a father signs the paternity acknowledgement a family support order will be issued creating a financial obligation until the child reaches the age of 18.
 The form can always be completed at a later date for a small fee.
 Once completed, the father’s name will also be added to the child’s certificate.

 Sometimes a mother may not agree to sign the Affidavit of Parentage if she is unsure of the father’s identity or if she wants to try to keep the father from having rights related to the child.
 Under these circumstances, you will file a “Notice of Intent to Claim Paternity” allowing you to have Paternity DNA testing done.
 As the father, you deserve to be involved in your child’s life and you need an attorney who will fight for your fathers' rights.